degogarn/MediaSorterPro/README.md

 ## Reclaim Your Time
 Stop digging through folders and start enjoying your memories.
 Whether you are a professional photographer managing a client archive or a family historian preserving decades of photos, Media Sorter Pro provides the structure you need with the click of a button.
 ------------------------------
-Pro Tip: If you're using this on a website, I recommend adding a "Before & After" screenshot showing a messy folder of 500 files versus the clean, dated subfolders the app creates.
-Would you like me to create a "Contact Support" template you can include for users who have technical questions?